ajoprince/sentimental/README.md

 ---

 ## Sources
-The code in this project is based on the [NLTK Tutorial](https://pythonprogramming.net/tokenizing-words-sentences-nltk-tutorial/) created by by [sentdex] (https://www.youtube.com/user/sentdex).
+The code in this project is based on the [NLTK Tutorial](https://pythonprogramming.net/tokenizing-words-sentences-nltk-tutorial/) created by [sentdex](https://www.youtube.com/user/sentdex).

 ---
 ##Improvements